 4. Exploit the Art of Blogging and Social Media

 Writing skills will never go out of style, even as the means and devices used to present ideas in text form evolve.
-You should be flexible to various types of information-sharing, from the one-hundred forty (140) word tweet, to the niche-dedicated blog, to other areas in the social media universe.
+You should be flexible to various types of information-sharing, from the 240-word tweet to the niche-dedicated blog, to other areas in the social media universe.
 All that letter and report writing in grammar school indeed has intrinsic business value.

 More and more people are focusing their marketing budgets on content marketing because it's a powerful way to reach people, attract an audience, tell your story (see above) and ultimately get an outcome you're looking for (sign-up, sale, connection, etc.).
 Blogging and social media are a great way to reach your audience and increase the bottom line.